wpswings/event-tickets-manager-for-woocommerce/README.txt

 == WHAT IS INCLUDED IN FREE EVENT TICKETS MANAGER FOR WOOCOMMERCE PLUGIN ==

 **1)** **Ticket Stock Management**
 The WordPress calendar plugin i.e. Event Tickets Manager For WooCommerce uses the default stock management system to show customers the number of available tickets.
 The merchant can manage the stock of the tickets from the admin panel.
-You can also see how many event tickets are sold and track if you are running out of stock with the help of WordPress event calendar.
+You can also see how many event tickets are sold and track if you are running out of stock with the help of a WordPress event calendar.

 **2)** **Set Location For Events With Google Map**